curriculum-vitae

 TLDR

-My CV is detailed and comprehensive, better suited to throw at your favorite LLM and ask questions about it than to read the whole thing.
-For a succinct summary instead, here’s the TLDR:
+My CV is detailed and comprehensive—it’s more suited for running through your favorite LLM and asking questions than reading it all the way through.
+For a concise summary, here’s the TL;DR:

 Intro

-By age eight, armed with only my Casio Calculator and my wits, I began crafting text adventure games, lighting the first sparks of a lifelong passion for technology and programming.
+By age eight, armed with only a Casio FX-850P and my wits, I began crafting text adventure games, lighting the first sparks of a lifelong passion for technology and programming.

-Moving on to the Commodore Amiga, a marvel ahead of its era yet tragically unsung, I progressed from hacking video games for infinite lives and ammo, to building them in BASIC, launching a game in Amiga Format magazine by the age of twelve.
+Moving on to the Commodore Amiga, a marvel ahead of its era yet tragically unsung, I progressed from hacking video games for infinite lives and ammo, to building them in Amos BASIC, having a game published in Amiga Format magazine by the age of twelve.

 When I later got my hands on a PC and a 56kbps modem, with internet access and a voracious appetite for learning, I was off to the races: disassembling executables to bypass trial limitations (allegedly), writing more video games, learning more coding languages, developing web apps, etc.. by the time I got to taking Computer Engineering in university, I was already well on my way.